 Agricultural Training Institute (ATI) handed over P400,000 funding support to Davao Oriental State University for an extension project to conserve traditional rice varieties as Peria, Dinorado, San Pablo, Remulites, among others.
 PIA

-- lead in the formulation of the national Agriculture and Fisheries Extension (AFE) agenda
+- lead in the formulation of the National Agriculture and Fisheries Extension (AFE) agenda and budget;

 - formulate and issue guidelines in planning, implementing, monitoring and evaluating AFE programs; and